Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 This issue is further complicated by New York State’s Compassionate Care Act legalizing medical marijuana, which protects medical marijuana recipients as “disabled” under the New York State Human Rights Law.
-While there have been no state court decisions applying the State Human Rights Law to a situation involving a lawful medical marijuana user, in July 2017 an Administrative Law Judge serving with New York City Office of Administrative Trials and Hearings ruled that a lawful medical marijuana user could not have his license to drive a New York City taxi revoked on that basis alone, because the driver’s medical marijuana use was now protected by law (Taxi & Limousine Comm’n v WR, OATH Index 2503/17 (July 14 2017) adopted, Comm’r Dec (July 25 2017).
+Although the courts have yet to definitively rule on a situation involving lawful medical marijuana use by applying the State Human Rights Law, in July 2017 an Administrative Law Judge serving with New York City Office of Administrative Trials and Hearings found that a lawful medical marijuana user could not have his license to drive a New York City taxi revoked on that basis alone, because the driver’s medical marijuana use was now protected by law (Taxi & Limousine Comm’n v WR, OATH Index 2503/17 (July 14, 2017) adopted, Comm’r Dec (July 25, 2017).

 (d) Credit checks